 Another contender for the funniest tweet was when Rep. Steve King (R-IA), who has so many racist positions that the New York Times had to make a timeline for them, got fantastically trolled.
 Someone asked for a shoutout re-tweet on Twitter for “his uncle” who was really Jack Nicholson’s character in A Few Good Men and King actually fell for it.
 He deleted it when he figured it out, but not before we could all screen grab it for the ages and laugh…super hard.
 He even used his initials after the tweet to indicate that he was sending the message personally.
 Too good.

 The whole fiasco that was the 4th of July this year seemed to digress into such a cluster, that I couldn’t resist in joining in:

 Happy Independence Day to us all and to any of you watching from another country, this is not us, we are doing the best we can and we are so very sorry.
 If you could just put that apology on refrain for the next few years, that would be great.
 Here’s to better days and never losing sight of what our beautiful country truly stands for and how much we love her.
 Until then, keep laughing, because sadly, it’s all we have.

-If you like this piece, please support my work by clicking the button here to sign up for a free subscription.
+If you like this piece, please consider supporting my work by clicking the button here to sign up for a paid subscription.

-Amee Vanderpool writes the “Shero and a Scholar” Newsletter and is an attorney, contributor to Playboy Magazine, analyst for BBC radio and Director of The Inanna Project.
-She can be reached at email@example.com or follow her on Twitter @girlsreallyrule.
+Amee Vanderpool writes the “Shero and a Scholar” Newsletter and is an attorney, published author, contributor to magazines and newspapers and analyst for BBC radio.
+She can be reached at firstname.lastname@example.org or follow her on Twitter @girlsreallyrule.